cberret/linen-syntax/README.md

 A dark, restrained palette with low color saturation and contrast.

-Designed for writing Markdown in Atom, but suitable for other tasks.
+Designed for writing in Markdown or editing webpages by hand.
+The focus is on the text.

 Pairs well with the Atom Material UI theme.